-Division I (Div I) National Championships - Event capping may be in place
+Division I (Div I) National Championships

-The Division I National Championships will be held in conjunction with the Summer National Championships in July 2021.
+The Division I National Championships are held annually in April.
 This event, along with other designated competitions, is part of the selection criteria for the Senior World Championship or Olympic Team.
-Athletes that have represented another country in the last 3 years at FIE level competitions (Senior/Junior and those athletes that represented another country at the Cadet World Championships) are not eligible to compete in a National Championship.
+Athletes that have represented another country in veteran, senior or junior events at FIE level competitions or at the Cadet World Championships in the last three years are not eligible to compete in the Division I National Championship.